Kurt Frederick Ludwig: Trial and conviction

 Ludwig and the rest of the Joe K spy ring were subsequently indicted in the U.S. District Court for the Southern District of New York for treasonable conspiracy and espionage.
 Lucy Boehmler agreed to testify for the government against her co-defendants.
 Her quest for thrills already well dissipated, she also wanted to get back at Ludwig, who despite his promise to pay her $25 a week for her services more often than not withheld payment, allegedly because of her shoddy work abilities.
 She emerged as the star of the trial.

 On March 6, 1942, they were all found guilty of all charges.
-Mayer, Mueller, and Pagel each received 15 years, Schlosser received 12 years, and Schroetter received 10 years.
+Mayer, Mueller, and Pagel each received 15 year-sentences, Schlosser received 12 years, and Schroetter received 10 years.
 Lucy Boehmler was sentenced to five years in prison.
 Because their spying was undertaken before the U.S. entered World War II, Ludwig, Borchardt, and Froehlich avoided possible execution and were each sentenced to 20 years in prison instead.
+In 1947, Lau pleaded guilty to espionage and was sentenced to 10 years in prison.

-Kurt Frederick Ludwig was sent to Alcatraz Island to serve out his sentence.
+Kurt Frederick Ludwig was sent to the Alcatraz Federal Penitentiary to serve out his sentence.
 He was released in 1953 and deported shortly afterwards.